batxes/4Cin/README.md

 matplotlib

 ### Usage
 0 - Set the configuration file.
 Example is given in config.ini.
+[PREPARE THE CONFIG fILE]

+0.5 - Input data can be checked calling data_manager.py.
+Shows 3 plots for each 4C file, showing read counts, Z scores and the conversion into distance restraints that would be used in the modeling.
+      Example: python src/data_manager.py config.ini [0.2 -0.4 8000]

 1 - Run "run_genome_maxd.py" to get models with different max distances.
     Example: python run_genome_maxd.py config.ini /bin/bash